aridder/zkbiometric/README.md

 ## Overview

-As part of the European Union’s initiative to issue digital credentials to all citizens by 2027, zkBiometric provides a secure and privacy-preserving solution for biometric identity verification.
-Designed for high assurance and adherence to strict privacy standards, our system enables service providers to verify identities without accessing sensitive biometric data.
+zkBiometric provides a secure and privacy-preserving solution for biometric identity verification and extends the European Union’s initiative to issue digital credentials to all citizens by 2027.
+It enables service providers to verify identities without accessing sensitive biometric data, adhering to strict privacy standards and regulatory compliance.

 ### How It Works